Destination Wedding Photography

 Popular wedding destinations I photograph include Aruba, The Bahamas, The British Virgin Islands (BVI), St. Lucia, Cancun, Cozumel, Costa Rica, Tulum, and San Miguel de Allende.
 Read more about the areas I cover here.
 Due to the time required to travel to the places I shoot, I generally do not offer single day event coverage for celebrations outside of Colorado.
 However, feel free to ask about this, as I will offer one-day packages for out of state couples depending on the season and location.

-With more than 40 lifetime awards from Fearless Photographers, the International Society of Professional Wedding Photographers, and the Wedding Photojournalist Association, Dreamtime Images ranks up there with the top best destination wedding photography studios in the world.
+With nearly 50 lifetime awards from Fearless Photographers, the International Society of Professional Wedding Photographers, and the Wedding Photojournalist Association, Dreamtime Images ranks up there with the top best destination wedding photography studios in the world.
 I’ve been shooting weddings full time since 2006, and part time since 2002.
 Time flies surprisingly fast, and now I’ve lost count of how many hundreds of events I’ve documented in the past decade.

 The studio is on the preferred vendor list of many of Colorado’s best hotels — the Boulderado, the Vail Resorts, the Rock Resorts, the Sonnenalp, and may others.
 Last, our photography has appeared in most of the top publications in the industry: Destination I Do, Style Me Pretty, Town and Country, and more.

 It has been an incredible last few years, filled with beautiful locations, incredible celebrations, and some of the the most fun brides and grooms — and guests! — I could ever have imagined.
 I love this job!